 Agrochemicals/chemicals

 United Phosphorus Ltd (UPL) Latin America accounts for 1.7 billion dollars (35% ) of the total global revenue of 5 bn of UPL.
 The region’s share is more than that of Europe, US or Asia.
 UPL, the largest Indian agrochemical firm, has more business in Brazil (1.2 billion dollars) than in India.
-Brazil's share is 25% of the global business of UPL which has manufacturing units in Brazil, Mexico, Argentina and Colombia.
+Brazil's share is 25% of the global business of UPL, which has manufacturing units in Brazil, Mexico, Argentina and Colombia.
 UPL had acquired in 2020 a Chilean agrochemical firm IngeAgro.
-It has a large Research and Development Centre for seeds in Argentina.
-UPL is now the top Indian private sector investor in the region.
+It has a large Research and Development Centre for seeds in Argentina through its subsidiary Advanta.

 IFFCO has invested 25 million dollars in Americas Petrogas, a Canadian company, which has oil and gas projects in Argentina and a potash mine in Peru.
 IFFCO is working on the potash project in Peru, as part of their global fertiliser production strategy.
 They are planning construction of a potassium chloride plant in Bayóvar (Piura) which will involve an investment of 200 milion dollars.
 IFFCO is also considering a Urea production plant based on the gas produced by Americas Petrogas in La Pampa province of Argentina.